-Georgia State University's Fiscal Research Center (FRC) estimated that the bill would increase state revenue by \$5.1 billion in FY 2025, the first fiscal year of the bill's full effect (Table 1).
+Georgia State University's Fiscal Research Center (FRC) estimated that the bill would decrease state revenue in fiscal years 2023 and 2024 before a revenue increase in FY 2025, the first fiscal year of the bill's full effect (Table 1).
 The elimination of income tax revenue would be offset by increasing collections of state sales tax.
-In FY 2023 income tax revenue would be impacted by the accelerated use of credits that would have no value by tax year 2024.
+In FY 2023, income tax revenue would be impacted by the accelerated use of credits that would have no value by tax year 2024.
 FY 2024 collections would be impacted by this fact, as well as taxpayer shifting of income into later years to avoid income taxes.
-Finally, the expansion of the sales tax base would result in an estimated \$11.3 billion in new sales tax revenue for local governments in FY 2025.
+Finally, the expansion of the sales tax base could result in up to \$5.4 billion in new sales tax revenue for local governments in FY 2025, though the bill intends to provide a mechanism for local governments to roll back millage rates to offset the increase.
 The appendix provides details of the analysis.